athornton/singularity-presentation/talk.rst

   Effectively, pretty much useless.

 * Capabilities.
-Obviously the way to do it, also a hard problem and sysadmins don't understand them, so mostly a future research topic.
+Obviously the way to do it, also a hard problem and sysadmins don't understand them, so mostly a future research topic for Singularity.

 * Or good old setuid binaries for mounting the image container, for setting up the namespaces, and for bind-mounting local disks into the